Main page

 i) You can simply sew the seed on the ground.
 In this case, I would use a lot more seed than you need and would rake the surface lightly before patting the seed down to improve contact between the seed and the soil.

-ii) You can plant the seeds in pots in December and leave the pots outside all winter.
+ii) You can plant the seeds in pots or trays in December and leave the pots outside all winter.
+You may need to protect your pots from meddling animals by using mesh or some other protection.
 The freeze thaw cycles will cause the seed to germinate in the spring when the temperature rises.

 iii) You can replicate the freeze/thaw cycle by placing your seed packet in a plastic sandwich bag.
 Each day, move the bag from the freezer to the fridge and then back to the freezer on the following day.
 Do this for at least 8 consecutive days in mid-spring.
-Some people prefer to place the seeds in some soil-less mix with some moisture in a plastic sandwich bag, but I have not tested whether this is better or worse.
-Out of the methods listed, this is the easiest.
+Some people prefer to place the seeds in some soil-less mix with some moisture in a plastic sandwich bag and after treatment, these seeds may start to germinate in the bag.

 Here is what you need for planting seeds in pots:

-Small plastic pots which can be bought.
+Small plastic pots or trays which can be bought.
 Commercial nurseries often will take old pots back so you might be able to get a free supply of these.
 Clean any recycled pots with mild solution of bleach (1 part bleach to 10 parts water).
+To obtain the maximum amount of seedlings, use trays.
+If you are leaving your trays outside, you need to drill holes into the bottom of the sides to allow drainage.
+A 3/16 drill bit is about right.
+Seedlings in trays can be carefully transplated in to 4 inch pots to grow through the first season.

 Soilless starter mix, which is a blend of vermiculite, perlite, peat moss and perhaps sand.
 The sphagnum peat moss is good at retaining water.
 Perlite is a porous rock that retains air and increases the macropores.
 Vermiculite is better than perlite at retaining water but not as good for providing drainage.
 Starter mixes often do not have much fertiliser in them so you may need to add fertiliser when your plants get going.
 If you use potting soil with actual soil in them, you may run into a damping off problem (see below).
 By using a soilless mix, you avoid the problem of having unwanted plant pathogens and pest while providing a well drained medium with plenty of aeration for your seedlings.
 It is worth noting that sphagnum moss has to be mined from bogs which is an unsustainable practice that has resulted in destruction of much lowland bog habitat.
 You might want to consider starter mixes with an alternative ingredient if they are available.